 The camera in Av.
 Eng.
 Duarte Pacheco is directed toward the river Tagus and Marques de Pombal Square.
 We are looking at the monument of the Portuguese statesman from a high building in Campo de Ourique.
 The monument was unveiled in 1934, but the competition for its development started in 1915.

-In Lisbon, there are many road junctions, and large automotive assemblies are often hidden from the eyes.
+In Lisbon there are many road junctions, and large automotive assemblies are often hidden from the eyes.
 Marquis tunnel goes under the square.
-Portugal’s independence was proclaimed on the site of the modern monument in 1910.
+The independence of Portugal was proclaimed on the site of the modern monument in 1910.

-Sebastian Jose Pombal led the country in the Enlightenment period from 1750 to 1777.
-The sculpture is located at the top of the column, the governor’s hand lies on a lion (symbol of Portuguese power).
+Sebastian Jose Pombal led the country during the age of Enlightenment, from 1750 to 1777.
+The sculpture is located at the top of the column and the governor’s hand lies on a lion (the symbol of Portuguese power).

-Right from the square, you can go down to the Lisbon subway; the station was opened in the same year as the Metro of Portugal’s capital, in 1959.
+You can go down to the Lisbon subway right from the square; the station was opened in the same year as the Metro of the Portugal capital, 1959.